AnggaR96s/Reforestation/README.md

-## Did you know you should always take an extra pair of pants golfing?
-Just in case you get a hole in one.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.